 - James Hausman, student Dharma Sevak Course 2006, Krishnalaya, USA

 Chinmaya Garden Trust, Coimbatore has been organizing Dharma Sevak Courses in English successfully for the last ten years, starting from 2002.
-Many students graduating from a Dharma Sevak Course have joined Sandeepany Sadhanalaya and, have later, become full-time Acharyas.
+Many students graduating from a Dharma Sevak Course have joined Sandeepany Sadhanalaya and, have later served the mission full-time.
 Others have become full or part-time sevaks, enthusiastically conducting various grass-roots activities of the Mission.

 "We have had students from all over the world, the youngest so far being a thirteen-year-old and the oldest, being seventy-years old.
 The transformations in the lives of the participants have been an amazing experience."